 CNL Vanguard Award

-The American Association of Colleges of Nursing (AACN) and the Commission on Nurse Certification (CNC) are pleased to announce the 2023 CNL Vanguard Award.
-This national award recognizes a certified CNL for innovative and outstanding professional performance and advocacy of the CNL skill set.
-In addition, the award promotes the contributions of the CNL in transforming health care.
-The 2023 recipient will be recognized during the opening session of the CNL Summit, which will be held in Orlando, FL, February 23-25, 2023.
+The American Association of Colleges of Nursing (AACN) and the Commission on Nurse Certification (CNC) are now accepting nominations for the 2025 CNL Vanguard Award.
+This national honor recognizes a certified CNL for innovative and outstanding professional performance and advocacy of the CNL skill set.
+This award promotes the contributions of the CNL in transforming health care.
+The 2025 recipient will be recognized during the opening session of the CNL Conference hosted by the International Clinical Nurse Leader Association, which will be held in Charlotte, NC, February 13-15, 2025.

-The CNL Vanguard Award recipient will receive a complimentary registration and a $500 award to attend the 2023 CNL Summit and Research Symposium, a commemorative award, and a CNL lapel pin.
-(For information about the CNL Summit and Research Symposium, click here.)
+The CNL Educator Award recipient will receive a complimentary registration to the 2025 ICNLA Conference, a commemorative award, a CNL lapel pin, and $500 for travel expenses.
+For information about the ICNLA Conference, visit the ICNLA website.

 The candidate must be nominated by a nursing colleague/co-worker, nursing supervisor, or CNL student.
-(Nominations of previous nominees are accepted but should be updated and reconfirmed with nominee.)
+(Previous nominations will be considered but should be updated and reconfirmed with the nominee.)
 The candidate must meet the following criteria:

-• Employed as a CNL or in a position that exemplifies the CNL skill set characteristics and education for a minimum of two years
+• Employed as a CNL or in a position requiring the CNL skill set and education for a minimum of two years

 • Demonstrate innovation in transforming patient care with sustainable outcomes (specific examples of outcomes should be included)